 - SBA or FAME Guarantee – The U.S. Small Business Administration (SBA) and Finance Authority of Maine (FAME) primarily assist small start-up businesses by providing commercial loan insurance.
 The first step, to take advantage of these programs, is to get a bank committed to your project – for it is a bank that will make applications to SBA or FAME.
-SBA or FAME will have similar requirements of you in terms of experience, character, credit worthiness, collateral and cash investment.
-The primary difference is that they may be willing to accept more risk than the bank in the name of promoting small business.
+SBA or FAME will have similar requirements of you in terms of experience, character, creditworthiness, collateral and cash investment.
+The primary difference is that they may be willing to accept more risk than the bank in the name of promoting small businesses.
 (Note: Even if you do get a guarantee from SBA or FAME, these agencies will still hold you personally responsible for the debt.)
-Finally, guarantees do not mean low interest loans.
+Finally, guarantees do not mean low-interest loans.
 The loan is made at the bank’s current rate and a fee is charged by the guarantee agency.

 Maine Technology Institute

 The Maine Technology Institute (MTI) is a private, non-profit that offers early-stage capital and commercialization assistance for the research and development of technologies that create new products, processes, and services that generate high-quality jobs across Maine.